Hang14/RDJ/README.md

 Hayoung Choi, Jinglian He, Hang Hu, and Yuanming Shi.
 Fast Computing von Neumann Entropy for Large-scale Graphs via Quadratic Approximations

-All the datasets bellow are from the "R. A. Rossi and N. K. Ahmed 'The network data repos-itory with interactive graph analytics and visualization,' in Proceedings of the Twenty-Ninth AAAI Conference onArtificial Intelligence, 2015."

 # The unweighted datasets
 Brain Networks
 Brain1: bn-fly-drosophila-medulla-1 http://networkrepository.com/bn-fly-drosophila-medulla-1.php